 - Facilitating partnerships between NYC’s public school districts and utilities to convert a portion of yellow diesel busses to electric models, starting with pilot programs and prioritizing buses serving environmental justice communities.
 With the ultimate goal of electrifying the city’s school buses by 2040, this will both help reduce neighborhood pollution, which disproportionately harms historically disadvantaged communities, and send stored electricity back to the grid (V2G).

 - Supporting implementation of congestion pricing for Manhattan’s central business district, while insisting on transit improvements first.
-This will reduce both traffic and air pollution, and increase public safety and revenue that can then be reinvested into clean transportation alternatives.
+This will reduce both traffic and air pollution, increase public safety, and generate revenue that can then be reinvested into clean transportation alternatives.

 Empowering and Preparing the Next Generation

-- Improve K-12 public education by including instruction about the climate crisis and environmental justice across content areas, and we will pair this with expanded community-based sustainability projects, such as school gardens, green roofs, and environmental restoration.
+The Donovan administration will improve K-12 public education by including instruction about the climate crisis and environmental justice across content areas, and we will pair this with expanded community-based sustainability projects, such as school gardens, green roofs, and environmental restoration.

 We will incentivize partnerships among community environmental science and advocacy groups and schools to create long-term education programs that integrate key science, technology, engineering, math, and social studies, and we will establish New York City’s K-12 teachers as climate ambassadors for their students, families, and communities.
-We can accomplish this through incentives and partnerships with schools of teacher education, the teachers’ union, and other stakeholders to support a robust and high-level teacher education program emphasizing climate education strategies across all disciplines and with real-world applications.
+We can accomplish the latter through incentives and partnerships with schools of teacher education, the teachers’ union, and other stakeholders to support a robust and high-level teacher education program emphasizing climate education strategies across all disciplines and with real-world applications.

 At the post-secondary level, we will form a CUNY Opportunity Lab Task Force with faculty and key outside partners to identify and rapidly develop new short-term credentials and new or modified degree programs with a required work-based learning component to prepare for a range of environmental sustainability occupations.
 By expanding the model provided by the Science and Resilience Institute at Jamaica Bay, housed at Brooklyn College and founded in the wake of Hurricane Sandy, working to create real-time solutions for communities most at risk from climate change.
 Read more about our plans to empower New York City students in our Education Platform.

 Strengthening Climate Resilience and Disaster Response